A Conversation With Thierry Breton

 Yes, we spoke about this possibility, and in a very frank way.
 He told me very clearly that he believed that, in Trump’s eyes, he would be a privileged European counterpart.
 And that, as far as Europe is concerned, many things will have to go through him from now on.

-This risks becoming a reality that we need to be prepared for simply because, whether we like it or not, this is what is likely to happen: Orbán will now be Europe’s point of entry to the White House.
+This risks becoming a reality that we need to be prepared for simply because, whether we like it or not, this is what is likely to happen: Orbán will now be one the entry points for Europe to the White House.

 Is this just a narrative that Orbán is putting forward?
 It seems surprising that the prime minister of a relatively minor country should suddenly become the sole point of contact for the Washington administration — rather than the leaders of the European institutions…